-The idea behind so called perturbation techniques is to begin with a reaction that is in such an equilibrium condition and to then use some external means to slightly perturb the equilibrium.
+The idea behind so called "perturbation techniques" is to begin with a reaction that is in such an equilibrium condition and to then use some external means to slightly perturb the equilibrium.
 Because both the forward and reverse rates are assumed to be very fast, it is essential to use a perturbation that can alter the concentrations very quickly.
 This usually precludes simply adding a small amount of one or more of the reacting species to the reaction vessel.
-Instead, one might employ, for example, a fast light source or electric field pulse to perturb the equilibrium to one side or the other.
-For example, if the reaction thermochemistry is known, the equilibrium constant K{eq} can be changed by rapidly heating the sample (e.g., with a fast laser pulse that is absorbed and rapidly heats the sample) and using to calculate the change in K{eq} and thus the changes in concentrations caused by the sudden heating.
+Instead, one usually employs a fast light source or electric field pulse to perturb the equilibrium to one side or the other.
+For example, if the reaction thermochemistry is known, the equilibrium constant K{eq} can be changed by rapidly heating the sample (e.g, with a fast laser pulse that is absorbed and rapidly heats the sample) and using to calculate the change in K{eq} and thus the changes in concentrations caused by the sudden heating.
 Alternatively, if the polarity of the reactants and products is substantially different, one may use a rapidly applied electric field to quickly change the concentrations of the reactant and product species.

-$$d \ln K{eq}/dT = \Delta H/(RT^2)$$
+$$d \ln K{eq}/dT = H/(RT^2)$$

-In such experiments, the concentrations of the species is shifted by a small amount δ as a result of the application of the perturbation, so that
+In such experiments, the concentrations of the species is "shifted" by a small amount as a result of the application of the perturbation, so that once the perturbation has been applied and then turned off.
+Subsequently, the following rate law will govern the time evolution of the concentration change :

-$$[ES] = [ES]{eq} - \delta$$

-$$[E] = [E]{eq} + \delta$$

-$$[S] = [S]{eq} + \delta,$$
+$$[ES] = [ES]{eq} - [E] = [E]{eq} + [S] = [S]{eq} + ,$$